 Fred and Brendan also represented 7 families whose newborn babies were sickened by a defective food product.
 They won over $10 million.

 Our lawyers are some of the very few in the nation who have successfully represented many children sickened by food poisoning.
-Most of their cases involve contaminated food, but they have also represented little ones who contracted E. coli from animals at petting zoos and fairs.
+Most of their cases involve contaminated food, but they have also represented little ones who contracted E. coli from animals at petting zoos, farms, and fairs.

 Salmonella can also cause severe harm to little ones.
 One of our cases involves a baby who consumed a contaminated product and ended up with permanent brain damage.

 Injury at a Daycare

 Daycare centers are liable for any harm that comes to a little one under their care.
 In some cases, the center is run by one business and the daycare facility is owned by another.
 Both companies can be liable, depending on the facts of the case.